 The sides of the goatee should follow the angle of the mustache downward on either side.
 This natural curve should ensure the sides aren’t too vertical.

 What you use to trim this outline depends on what you have available.
-A detachable T-blade would be ideal, but the naked blade of your usual trimmer or clipper would also work.
-In other words, take any attachment guards off of the device and start trimming.
+A detachable T-blade would be ideal.

-Once you’ve outlined the goatee sides using the naked blade of the device, trim all of the cheek hair on either side.
+Once you’ve outlined the goatee sides using the device, trim all of the cheek hair on either side.

 Then, define the neckline.
 The neckline should lie approximately two finger-widths above the level of the Adam’s Apple.
 Once you’ve outlined this with the naked blade of your device, trim off all of the neck hair beneath it.